 Customer Support

-Bluehost’s team members are really supportive of new website owners.
+Bluehost’s team members are supportive of new website owners.
 They’ll be happy to answer questions about WordPress, as well as issues related to your hosting itself.

 Winner: Bluehost